sammorrisdesign-zz/qhuery/README.md

 For the first time use `npm install` to get dependencies and then run `grunt` to watch the sass.

-**Warning** the sass takes a long time to compile (around 40 minutes).
-As a result the repo comes with compiled css.
+This doesn't include the actual queries generated from `queries.scss` as this can take up to 40 minutes to compile.
+As a result the page loads in two stylesheets `queries.css`, which comes with the repo already compiled, and `style.css`, which features any extra page styling.